MasaCMS/documentation/01_getting-started/03_configuration/01_configuration-file.md

 dbtype=mysql
 yourOwnKey=Your Value
 ```
-You can use a secmiconlon (;) to comment a line.
+You can use a semicolon (;) to comment a line.
 This line is then ignored.

 ## Reference
 You can find a reference for this configuration file below.